The best boxer briefs are durable, comfortable and stylish. Here are my favorite pairs that you can buy right now.

 They’re really good at wicking moisture too, so you can work out or hike in these bad boys.

 If you’re searching for a well-rounded pair of boxer briefs, I recommend Lululemon.

 If lululemon is the laid-back girl next door, Tani is that babe at work who you’re pretty sure is out of your league but might have been flirting with you the other day…

-These luxurious under garments are cut from Micro Modal AIR, which is thinner and softer than silk.
+These luxurious under garments are cut from luxurious Micro Modal AIR, which is thinner and softer than silk.

 In fact, they’re so soft and thin that I was sure they wouldn’t hold up well over time, but I was wrong.

 I have two pairs that I’ve rotated through my underwear drawer regularly for a couple of years, and they’ve maintained their shape and color perfectly.

 What really sets Tani apart from the crowd is how they look.
 The only word I can think of to describe these silky soft boxer briefs is “sexy.”

 If looks are a priority, I highly recommend Tani.
-If you want something yo can exercise in, these might not be your best bet.
+If you want something you can exercise in, these might not be your best bet.